DeSoto Times Volume 78 Number 41 October 25, 1973 Page 6

 The Hernando Chess Club meets every Tuesday night at the Hernando Public Library.
 The meetings start at 7:00 pm and everyone is welcome."

 It is not known if any of the above Mississippi clubs exist anymore.
-As for recent DeSoto county chess activity, we go back to a former member of the North Mississippi Chess Club, Gregg Turner, who went on to form his own club which is still in existence.
+As for DeSoto County chess activity, we go back to a former member of the North Mississippi Chess Club, Greg Turner, who went on to form his own club which is no longer in existence.
 Greg has held the Mississippi State Championship title many times.
 A few quotes from his flier:

 "You're invited to come and play!
 The Knights of DeSoto Chess Club meets every Thursday from 4:00 --6:30 pm at McAlister's Deli, 975 East Goodman Rd. at Swinnea Rd., Southaven, Mississippi.
 Our club is open and free to all ages and players of all levels.

 For more information contact:

 K. Greg Turner

 Email : KODChess@hotmail.com"

 Here are clubs that still exist in North Mississippi: